-Sessions on the first day will highlight core abilities to foster success in your role as a faculty member, with a special emphasis on core abilities that will help you thrive in your organization (as opposed to merely survive).
+Gain core abilities to foster success in your role as a faculty member, with a special emphasis on core abilities to help you thrive — and not just survive — in your organization.

-Sessions on the second day will help you collaboratively identify small but high-impact refinements you can make to your current teaching practices to create equitable learning environments.
+Learn to collaboratively identify small — but high-impact — refinements you can make to your current teaching practices to create equitable learning environments.

 - New to teaching: You have been hired for an adjunct, full-time, or tenure-track position based on your expertise in your discipline, your profession, or your industry experience.

 - New to your faculty role: You have documented success teaching, and you are making the move from an adjunct faculty position to a full-time or tenure-track position.

 - New to your college: You have documented success teaching at one or more colleges in Washington State, and you will be taking on an adjunct, full-time, or tenure-track position at a new college;

 - New to the Washington state community and technical college system: You have documented success teaching at colleges outside of Washington State, and you will be taking on an adjunct, full-time, or tenure-track position in our system of 34 community and technical colleges.

 - New to an instructional leadership role: You are taking on a leadership role while still remaining a faculty member (department or committee chair, an assessment or faculty development lead, etc.)